 - Have a large pitcher ready to hold the whole bottle of wine, fruit and ice.

-- Add the lemon slices and some ice cubes.
+- Add 3 slices lemon with rind and some large ice cubes.

 Notes